benoitgrasset/energy-offer-comparator/README.md

 - Files ending with `.test.ts` or `.test.tsx`
 - Files ending with `.spec.ts` or `.spec.tsx`

-## How do I deploy this?

-Follow our deployment guides for [Vercel](https://create.t3.gg/en/deployment/vercel), [Netlify](https://create.t3.gg/en/deployment/netlify) and [Docker](https://create.t3.gg/en/deployment/docker) for more information.
+## Deployment

+This application is deployed with [Vercel](https://vercel.com), which provides seamless deployment for Next.js applications.

+Here is the URL: